-The Minotaur lived in a labyrinth—a maze so confusing that people wandered for years without finding a way out.
+In ancient Greek mythology, the Minotaur is a beast with the body of a man and the head of a bull.
+It lives within a massive labyrinth, a maze so confusing that people wandered for years without finding a way out.

-If the Minotaur is your monster, you may feel stuck, trapped, or uncertain about your direction.
+If the Minotaur is your monster, you may feel stuck, lost, or uncertain about your direction.
 Maybe you’re asking questions like:

 - What am I supposed to do next?